 Construction was determined to include temporary significant adverse impacts from degradation of John Day Talus and cliff/slope mixed pine forest (Priority Habitat and Species mapped as Oak/Pine Mixed Forest) between the lower and upper reservoirs.
-It was also determined that construction could result in significant adverse impacts through temporary disturbance of golden eagles, which would constitute "take" under the Bald and Golden Eagle Act, or temporary disturbance of other state priority species.
+It was also determined that construction could result in significant adverse impacts through temporary disturbance of golden eagles, which would constitute "take" under the Bald and Golden Eagle Protection Act, or temporary disturbance of other state priority species.

 Proposed project operations were determined to include potential significant adverse impacts to John Day Talus and Cliffs habitats that may no longer support nesting raptors.
-Operations could also have indirect significant adverse impacts to raptor species, such as prairie falcons and golden eagles, and indirect significant impacts to state threatened western gray squirrel.
+Operations could also have indirect significant adverse impacts to raptor species, such as prairie falcons and golden eagles.